motherjones/smokejs/README.md

 #### grunt test
   Runs our tests and gives us a code coverage percent.
   Hopefully we'll soon have a section on how our tests are constructed.
+  Tests are run using the Mocha Test runner https://github.com/visionmedia/mocha Asserts are made using the should library https://github.com/visionmedia/should Sinon is used for fake server and timing http://sinonjs.org/docs/

 ```javascript
 /*global require */